 Reading for pleasure is more important to children's cognitive development than their parents' level of education and is a more powerful factor in life achievement than socio-economic background.1 Chatterbooks reading clubs help children build a lifelong reading habit.
 Because everything changes when we read.

-We've been coordinating Chatterbooks - the UK's largest network of children's reading groups - since 2001.
-We estimate that almost 10,000 children belong to Chatterbooks groups, which are run in libraries and schools to encourage reading enjoyment.
+Chatterbooks started in 2001 and is now the UK's largest network of children's reading groups.
+We estimate that almost 9,000 children belong to Chatterbooks groups, which are run in libraries and schools to generate discussion and encourage children to enjoy reading.
 The groups are run by librarians, teachers, teaching assistants, or volunteers - anyone with a passion for reading.
 Chatterbooks is a flexible model that can be used with children from 4 up to 12, for all different abilities and in targeted or mixed groups.